 For many #GlasgowCarers there is little time to take a break.
 We can help #GlasgowCarers access short breaks to support their wellbeing.

-Between April 2019 and December 2021 - 1272 carers accessed personalised short breaks.

-Between 2019 and 2021 - 1244 carers accessed over 30,315 hours of short breaks.
+Between April 2019 and December 2021: 1272 carers accessed personalised short breaks.
+[Can be updated at end of financial year] Between 2019 and 2021: 1244 carers accessed over 30,315 hours of short breaks.